NoiserMars/TSGExplorer/README.md

 # TSGExplorer
-Reverse engineering toolkit and editor for every version of The Simpsons Game (2007) Extract, view, edit and explore every asset from the game's containers: textures, 3D models, level geometry, audio, dialogue, scripts, animations, and more.
+A reverse engineering toolkit and editor for every version of The Simpsons Game (2007).
+You'll be able to extract, view, edit and explore every asset from the game's containers: textures, 3D models, level geometry, audio, dialogue, scripts, animations, and more.
 Includes both a command-line tool and a full graphical explorer with 3D level viewer.

 Currently supports the **Old-Gen builds** (Wii / PS2 / PSP), which use Rebellion's Asura engine.
 The Xbox 360 and PS3 versions use a completely different engine and are not yet supported.